GHopperMSK/quick-quiz-fe/README.md

 });
 ```

-`root_element` defines html element in which the survay will be placed.
+`root_element` defines html element in which the survay html-code be mounted.

 `report_callback` - you can replace default callback by your own.